Professor Katia Bertoldi, Director of Undergraduate Studies

 Mathematics/Probability and Statistics/Applied Mathematics (four courses):

-- Mathematics 1a and b; and Applied Mathematics 21a and 21b, Mathematics 21a and 21b, or Mathematics 23a and 23b.
+- Mathematics 1a and b; and Applied Mathematics 21a and 21b, Applied Mathematics 22a and 22b, Mathematics 21a and 21b, Mathematics 22a and 22b, or Mathematics 23a and 23b.
 (Note: Students who start in Mathematics 1a will not be required to satisfy either the probability and statistics requirement or the applied math requirement.
 Students who start in Mathematics 1b must take a course that satisfies the probability and statistics requirement.
-Students who start in Mathematics 21a, Applied Mathematics 21a, or Applied Mathematics 23a must complete the courses in both probability and statistics and applied math.)
+Students who start in Mathematics 21a, 22a, 23a, or Applied Mathematics 21a or 22a must complete the courses in both probability and statistics and applied math.)

 - Physics (two courses): Applied Physics 50a, Physical Sciences 12a, or Physics 15a or 16; and Applied Physics 50b, Physical Sciences 12b, or Physics 15b.
 Appropriate advanced-level physics courses may also fulfill this requirement (please consult with SEAS advisers).

-- Chemistry (two courses): Life Sciences 1a or Life and Physical Sciences A, Physical Sciences 1 or 11, or Physical Sciences 10.
+- Chemistry/Advanced Science (two courses): Life Sciences 1a or Life and Physical Sciences A, Physical Sciences 1 or 11, or Physical Sciences 10.
+Advanced science courses by permission.

 - Computer Science (one course): Computer Science 50, 51, or 61.